Austin Events Calendar: December 2022 & January 2023

 Austin Convention Center

-Visit the 25th Annual AFTS Show & Sale to shop original works and help continue the efforts of AFTS to provide a safe, creative space for homeless and formerly homeless local artists.
+Tour the new Art From the Streets (AFTS) studio and shop original works, all while helping continue the efforts of AFTS to provide a safe, creative space for homeless and formerly homeless local artists.
 Profits go to the artists.

 Ice Skating On The Plaza at Whole Foods